jamestcole/Tech201_IaC/ReadmeTerraform.md

 ## Change variable for private and public keys

 Go to control panel, settings , system properties and environment variables.
-The access key and secret key can be put in the user variable whearas the path can be put in the System variales . click new to creake new user variables and edit to edit your path in system variables
+The access key and secret key can be put in the user variable whearas the path can be put in the System variales . click new to creake new user variables and edit to edit your path in system variables.

 It should look something like this.